IRSAAtUMn/RWorkshop18/docs/05-Logistic.md

 ## Introduction

 The previous chapter covered linear regression, which models a Gaussian response variable.
-In this chapter, you will learn logistic regression, which is used to model a binary response variable.
+This chapter covers logistic regression, which is used to model a binary response variable.
 Here are some examples of binary responses:

 * Whether or not a person wears a helmet while biking
 * Whether or not a dog is adopted
 * Whether or not a beer is given an award
-* Whether or not a person is charged with a crime
+* Whether or not a state is red

 ## Goals